 Regulation VIII, New Source Review (NSR), is a core component of the District's stationary source control program.
-Pursuant to the anti-backsliding requirements of California Senate Bill 288 - the Protect California Air Act of 2003 - the District's New Source Review requirements will remain in effect.
-The NSR requirements will continue to ensure that new, large projects are controlled through the use of Best Available Control Technology (BACT) and that they will provide offsets in the form of Emission Reduction Credits (ERCs) to mitigate any increases above the emission offset threshold.
-This program will prevent air quality degradation by both controlling and offsetting emissions generated by large new and modified stationary sources, thus ensuring that they do not interfere with the attainment or maintenance of any air quality standard.
+Pursuant to the anti-backsliding requirements of California Senate Bill 288 - the Protect California Air Act of 2003, the District's New Source Review requirements will remain in effect.
+The NSR requirements continue to ensure that new, large projects are controlled through the use of Best Available Control Technology (BACT) and that they provide offsets in the form of Emission Reduction Credits (ERCs) to mitigate any increases above the emission offset threshold.
+This program prevents air quality degradation by both controlling and offsetting emissions generated by new and modified stationary sources, thus ensuring that they do not interfere with the attainment or maintenance of any air quality standard.

-Existing and new stationary sources with District permits will continue to be inspected and evaluated by the District's Compliance Division, and this will ensure that the sources continue to meet permit requirements and comply with the District's prohibitory rules.
+New and existing stationary sources with District permits will continue to be inspected and evaluated by the District's Compliance Division, and this will ensure that the sources continue to meet permit requirements and comply with the District's prohibitory rules.
 The District manages permits for approximately 1,200 permitted or registered stationary facilities.
 Field inspectors verify compliance by conducting and documenting facility inspections, reviewing records, and taking enforcement action if permit conditions or rule requirements are not met.
+The inspection is also a valuable tool to educate the facility operators and to minimize pollution in accordance with their permit.

-&lt;sup>23 For an explanation of what constitutes a violation of the state ozone standard, and additional discussion of CARB's process to designate Santa Barbara County as attainment for the state ozone standard, see Chapter 2 of this plan.
+23 For an explanation of what constitutes a violation of the state ozone standard and CARB's process to designate Santa Barbara County as attainment, see Chapter 2 of this plan.